shmundhra/Credentials/README.md

 # Credentials
-This repository comprises all my certifications, and links and proofs to some of my achievements.
+This repository contains my Resume, Certifications and Proofs/Links to some of my achievements.